-• their newborn child was born after the policy start date, and after the policy start date and they're added within 3 months of their birth
+• their newborn child was born after the policy start date, and

 • they apply to add their newborn child within 3 months of that child's birth date.

 Provided the above criteria are met, we'll cover the child's pre-existing conditions under this policy.
 This excludes congenital conditions, chronic conditions, and anything else this policy excludes.